Phoenix Car Accident Lawyer

 - You don’t have to call the police for a parking lot accident.
 This is false!
 You should call the police for any accident that causes meaningful damage or injuries.
 Call: it’s the safe thing to do.

+Car accidents are complicated.
+You do not have to figure out everything about the law and the legal claims process alone.
+A Phoenix auto accident attorney can help.
 To get accurate information, contact Karnas Law today.
 We offer a free consultation where we can go over your case with you.

 Proving Liability After a Car Accident